csvlewis/rails-engine/README.md

 # Rails Engine

 Rails engine is a JSON API capable of analyzing and returning data based off of [SalesEngine CSV data](https://github.com/turingschool-examples/sales_engine/tree/master/data).
-The API is compliant to the [JSON API spec](https://jsonapi.org/).
+It is compliant to the [JSON API spec](https://jsonapi.org/).

 # Prerequisites